 Students in the Sociology and Anthropology Department are curious about human behavior, particularly in the context of present and past societies.
 They want to better understand how people and groups interact, how institutions function, how communities form and operate.
 This curiosity— along with the knowledge and skills the study of sociology and anthropology provide—helps our majors succeed in the workplace or graduate study.

 The study of sociology and anthropology shapes students into articulate communicators, critical thinkers and vanguards for social justice.
 NJCU’s urban setting is the ideal place to study the diversity of cultures and their commonalities.
 Our coursework covers socially relevant topics that spark lively discussions and deep reflection: juvenile delinquency, death and dying, health, social change, politics, racial identity, and more.

 A sociology or anthropology minor is an excellent supplement to any degree program.
-It is however, particularly relevant for students interested in people-focused careers.
+The department also offers interdisciplinary majors in Ethnic and Immigration Studies and Urban Studies.
+All these minors are particularly relevant for students interested in people-focused careers.
 Majors in psychology, business, health sciences, nursing, professional security or education may find a deeper understanding of human social lives beneficial to their educational pursuits and careers.

 Rossey Hall, Room 539